Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Methodology

 \subsection{Eliminating Shortcut Learning in Diffusion}

-To avoid the above shortcut in diffusion, as shown in Fig.~\ref{fig:solution}, we first propose a channel shuffling layer $f_{cs}$ to randomly shuffle the channel index of synthetic and real-world conditions at each iteration before concatenating them, \textit{i.e.}, $\mathbf{C}(f_{cs}(\hat{\bm{y}}^s, \hat{\bm{y}}^r))$\footnote{We omit the shuffling operator $f_{cs}$ for notation clarity in the following presentation.}.
-We show in the experiments that this strategy is crucial to bridge the gap of synthetic and real data.
+To avoid the above shortcut in the diffusion model, as shown in Fig.~\ref{fig:solution}, we first propose a channel shuffling layer $f_{cs}$ to randomly shuffle the channel index of synthetic and real-world conditions at each iteration before concatenating them, \textit{i.e.}, $\mathbf{C}(f_{cs}(\hat{\bm{y}}^s, \hat{\bm{y}}^r))$\footnote{We omit the shuffling operator $f_{cs}$ for notation clarity in the following presentation.}.
+We show in the experiments that this strategy is important to bridge the gap between synthetic and real data.

-In addition to channel shuffling, we also devise residual-swapping contrastive learning to ensure the network learns to restore genuinely instead of overfitting the paired synthetic appearance.
-Using the ground truth noise $\bm{\epsilon}$ as the anchor, we construct a positive example $\bm{\epsilon}^{pos}$ derived from Eq.~\eqref{eq:loss_diffusion}: $\bm{\epsilon}^{pos} = \bm{\epsilon}_{\theta}\left(\tilde{\bm{y}}^s, \mathbf{C}(\hat{\bm{y}}^s, \hat{\bm{y}}^r),t\right)$, \textit{i.e.}, the expected noise from the diffusion model conditioning on restored synthetic and real-world images.
+In addition to channel shuffling, we devise a residual-swapping contrastive learning strategy to ensure the network learns to restore genuinely instead of overfitting the paired synthetic appearance.
+Using the ground truth noise $\bm{\epsilon}$ as the anchor, we construct a positive example $\bm{\epsilon}^{pos}$ derived from Eq.~\ref{eq:loss_diffusion}: $\bm{\epsilon}^{pos} = \bm{\epsilon}_{\theta}\left(\tilde{\bm{y}}^s| \mathbf{C}(\hat{\bm{y}}^s, \hat{\bm{y}}^r),t\right)$, \textit{i.e.}, the expected noise from the diffusion model conditioned on restored synthetic and real-world images.
 We then swap the residual maps of these two conditions and formulate a negative example $\bm{\epsilon}^{neg}$ as follows:

-where $\mathcal{R}^s$ and $\mathcal{R}^r$ are the estimated residual maps of the corresponding synthetic image and real-world image from the restoration network, and $\oplus$ is the pixel-wise addition operator.
-By swapping the residual maps of two conditions, we constrain the diffusion model to repel the distance between the wrong restored results and the expected clean distribution regardless of their context.
-Based on the positive, negative, and anchor examples, the residual-swapping contrastive learning can be formulated as:
+where $\mathcal{R}^s$ and $\mathcal{R}^r$ are the estimated residual maps of the synthetic and real-world images from the restoration network, and $\oplus$ is the pixel-wise addition operator.
+By swapping the residual of two conditions, we constrain the diffusion model to repel the distance between the wrong restored results and the expected clean distribution regardless of their context relation.
+Based on the positive, negative, and anchor examples, a compact residual-swapping contrastive learning can be formulated as:

-where $\delta$ denotes a predefined margin to separate the positive and negative samples.
-In this way, the loss of diffusion model takes the mean of Eq.~\eqref{eq:loss_diffusion} and Eq.~\eqref{eq:loss_mot}, forming the final diffusion loss $\mathcal{L}_{Dif}$.} Using the above strategies, we challenge the diffusion model to distinguish between synthetic and real conditions based on trivial solutions, encouraging both to align with the target clean distribution.
+where $\delta$ denotes a predefined margin to separate the positive and negative samples. \kang{In this way, the loss of diffusion model takes the mean of Eq.~\ref{eq:loss_diffusion} and Eq.~\ref{eq:loss_mot}, forming the final diffusion loss $\mathcal{L}_{Dif}$.} Using the above strategies, we challenge the diffusion model to distinguish between synthetic and real conditions based on trivial solutions, encouraging both to align with the target clean distribution.